theKaiZ/BarnsleyFern3D/README.md

 If you want to save a video form this you may also require ffmpeg.

-The animator should work both on unix and windows systems.
+The actual version (with ctypes) will just work on Linux

 Have fun :D